-Waters of the State: Waters of the state broadly defined by the Porter-Cologne Water Quality Control Act (California Water Code, § 13050(e)) to mean any surface water or groundwater, including saline waters, within the boundaries of the state.
+Waters of the state: In California, waters of the state are broadly defined by the Porter-Cologne Water Quality Control Act (California Water Code, § 13050(e)) to mean any surface water or groundwater, including saline waters, within the boundaries of the state.
 Under this definition, isolated wetlands that may not be subject to regulation under federal law are considered waters of the state and regulated accordingly.

-Waters of the U.S.: The federal Clean Water Act defines waters of the U.S. as (1) All waters that are currently used, or were used in the past, or that may be susceptible to use in interstate or foreign commerce, including all waters subject to the ebb and flow of the tide; (2) All interstate waters including interstate wetlands; and (3) All other waters, such as intrastate lakes, rivers, streams (including intermittent streams), mudflats, sandflats, wetlands, sloughs, prairie potholes, wet meadows, playa lakes, or natural ponds, the use, degradation, or destruction of which could affect interstate or foreign commerce (Code of Federal Regulations Title 33, Part 328.3(a)).
+Waters of the U.S.: The federal Clean Water Act defines waters of the U.S. as: (1) all waters that are currently used, or were used in the past, or that may be susceptible to use in interstate or foreign commerce, including all waters subject to the ebb and flow of the tide; (2) all interstate waters including interstate wetlands; and (3) all other waters, such as intrastate lakes, rivers, streams (including intermittent streams), mudflats, sandflats, wetlands, sloughs, prairie potholes, wet meadows, playa lakes, or natural ponds, the use, degradation, or destruction of which could affect interstate or foreign commerce (33 Code of Federal Regulations § 328.3(a)).